 There are four live productions that happen throughout the day to celebrate the Who-lidays.
 All the live entertainment is located in front of the unique 60-foot tree, which provides for a picturesque setting.

-Grinchmas Tree-Lighting Ceremony – every half-hour from 5:30 pm to park close, the towering 60-foot-tall Christmas tree is lit up with snowfall.
+Grinchmas Tree-Lighting Ceremony – every half-hour from 5:30 pm to thirty minutes before park close, the towering 60-foot-tall Christmas tree is lit up with snowfall.

 Martha May Whovier and the Who Dolls – Martha May and her Who Dolls perform a choreographed dance routine with songs, usually in the first half of the day.

 The Who-liday Singers – also known as the Whoville 5, this boy band sings holiday songs in a capella.
 They tend to perform in the afternoons/evenings.

-Please note that, in years past, The Whoville Sing Along on the Studio Tour and Story Time with Cindy Lou Who were offered, but it has, sadly, been discontinued for the 2018 season.
+Please note that, in years past, The Whoville Sing Along on the Studio Tour and Story Time with Cindy Lou Who were offered, but it has, sadly, been discontinued.

 Grinchmas 2019 – family activities

 While you’re at it, you can also grab some snacks and drinks, such as holiday themed cupcakes and cookies.
 While these don’t compare with, say, the Wizarding World’s Holiday Feast, they still allow you and yours an extra way to enjoy the festivities.